 Students may attempt to "test out" of the technology requirement.
-If they succeed, they must take an additional course(s) in math or science or technology from the List of Approved General Education Courses.
+If they succeed, they must take an additional course(s) in math or science or technology from the List of Approved General Education a.
+All students must complete STSC 150, Student Success Seminar, during their first year of enrollment.